 Joe Armstrong was born in Fort Worth, raised in Abilene, and earned a B.A. in journalism at Trinity University and a Juris Doctor degree from the University of Texas School of Law.

 In addition to being on the board of the Harry Ransom Center and the Briscoe Center for American History at the University of Texas, Armstrong is actively involved with Robert F. Kennedy Center for Justice and Human Rights working directly with Ethel Kennedy and her daughter, Kerry.
-For the past three years he has spent six months in Israel working at a Christian mission in Jerusalem and at the Jordan River Village Camp for sick children on the Sea of Galilee for Christian, Jewish and Muslim children with life-threatening illnesses.
+For the past five years he has spent six months in Israel working at a Christian mission in Jerusalem as well as at the Jordan River Village Camp near the Sea of Galilee for Christian, Jewish and Muslim children with life-threatening illnesses.
 Joe is a member of the Village board and an active American fundraiser.